Helping Children, Teens, and Adults Communicate with Confidence

 What is Speech Therapy (ST)

 Speech therapy is a specialized healthcare service addressing communication, speech, language, cognition, and swallowing challenges.
 Speech-language pathologists (SLPs) provide evidence-based assessment and treatment for all ages.
 Through personalized programs, SLPs help clients develop or restore communication abilities, information processing, and safe eating skills.
-These services benefit individuals with developmental delays, neurological conditions, physical impairments, injuries, and other disorders affecting essential daily functions. functions.
+These services benefit individuals with developmental delays, neurological conditions, physical impairments, injuries, and other disorders affecting essential daily functions.

 ST doing articulation therapy with a young boy